Chapter 2.60

 4. All other real property acquisitions shall be submitted to the city council for approval.

-1. The city manager or designee is authorized to execute leases of real property on behalf of the city where the term of the lease does not exceed one year and the consideration does not exceed $50,000 per year.
+1. Leasing of Real Property for City Use.
+The city manager or designee is authorized to execute leases of real property for use by city departments where the term of the lease does not exceed one year and the consideration does not exceed $50,000 per year.

 2.60.100 Environmental purchasing – Compost.